![]() Plaque at Thurso station |

 Northlink Ferries 'Bed & Breakfast': If you're leaving Stromness on the early-morning 06:30 ferry to Scrabster, you can reserve a cabin aboard the m/v Hamnavoe and stay on board the night before, boarding from 21:30 to 23:30.
 This is Northlink Ferries 'Bed & Breakfast' service, see www.northlinkferries.co.uk.

-Royal Hotel, Stromness: I can personally recommend the clean & comfortable Royal Hotel on the main street in the centre of Stromness, just 4 minutes walk from Stromness ferry terminal.
+Royal Hotel, Stromness: I can recommend the clean & comfortable Royal Hotel on the main street in the centre of Stromness, just 4 minutes walk from Stromness ferry terminal.
 It does a superb Scottish cooked breakfast.
 Sadly, the once-grand Stromness Hotel has become run-down with poor reviews and was closed when I was there, but you'll see this impressive building as you walk to the Royal.

 Bus X1 from Stromness to Kirkwall